Guidelines

 • Cover Photo: The horizontal photo that is displayed across the top of your social media profile

-• Digital Accessibility: the ability of a website, mobile app or electronic document to be easily navigated and understood by a wide range of users, including those users who have visual, auditory, motor or cognitive disabilities
+• Digital Accessibility: The ability of a website, mobile app or electronic document to be easily navigated and understood by a wide range of users, including those users who have visual, auditory, motor or cognitive disabilities

 • DM or Direct Message (also known as PM/Private Message): A message that can only be seen by those sending and receiving; not for public consumption